Bipolar Disorder

 Depression symptoms may include sadness, anxiety, irritability, loss of energy, uncontrollable crying, change in appetite, weight loss or gain, fatigue, indecisiveness, and suicidal thoughts.

-How to Help Someone Experiencing a Manic Episode
+How To Help Someone Experiencing A Manic Episode

 Answer questions briefly, calmly and honestly.
 Avoid being drawn into long conversations or arguments with a manic individua, as these can be overstimulating and upsetting.
 People with elevated moods are vulnerable despite their apparent confidence, and they tend to take offence easily.